Hikaru Sulu: Guest appearances

 Takei reprised the role of Sulu, as part of Star Treks 30th anniversary, in the Star Trek: Voyager episode "Flashback" aired in 1996.
 In the episode, Captain Sulu appears in Tuvok's flashbacks of his time serving aboard the USS Excelsior, during events depicted in Star Trek VI.
 Sulu is also responsible for another future USS Voyager crew member (Chakotay) joining Starfleet.

+In 2025, it was reported that Kai Murakami will portray Sulu in a guest appearance for the 2027 series finale episode of Star Trek: Strange New Worlds, as that series ends its five-season run by moving closer to the timing – and crew – of the original series.

 The non-canon fan production Star Trek: New Voyages episode "World Enough and Time" starred Takei as Captain Sulu on the Excelsior recalling a time on the original Enterprise when a transporter accident caused him to come back thirty years older and with a daughter, Alana.
 Demora also appears in this episode, as well as Hikaru's granddaughter (named Alana in his daughter's honour).

 Grant Imahara portrayed Hikaru Sulu in all 11 episodes of the fan film web series Star Trek Continues.